Stability of the de-Sitter universe: One-loop nonlocal $f(R)$ gravity

 \section{Abstract}

 With the method of the background field expansion, we investigate the one-loop quantization of the Euclidean nonlocal $f(R)$ model in the de-Sitter universe.
-We obtain the ghost-free condition (GFC) based on the transformation from the Jordan frame to the Einstein frame and the classical stability condition (CSC) satisfied $\frac{f^{(0)}_{RR}}{F^{(0)}_{RR}}<\frac{R_0f^{(0)}_R-2f(R_0)}{R_0 F(R_0)}$.
+We obtain the ghost-free condition (GFC) based on the transformation from the Jordan frame to the Einstein frame and the classical stability condition (CSC) satisfied $f^{(0)}_{RR}-\phi_0F^{(0)}_{RR}<0$.
 We present the on-shell and off-shell one-loop effective action and quantum stability condition (QSC) by utilizing the generalized zeta-function.
-We have established the equivalence between the QSC and the CSC.
-This implies that the nonlocal $f(R)$ model remains ghost-free and stability conditions in both classical and quantum situation.
+We find that under the fulfillment of GFC, CSC and QSC are inconsistent.